 Taking a break at a beachside resort is a wonderful thing.
 You can lose days swimming, laying on the beach and doing your best to destroy the breakfast buffet.
 Sometimes, though, it’s nice to escape the monotony of your typical resort packed with tourists.
 In search of a different experience, we found ourselves falling in love with a breathtaking island in Indonesia that was unlike anywhere we’d been before.

-As a keen surfer, my husband Matt had heard about Sumbawa years earlier as an amazing surf destination unspoiled by hordes of tourists and relatively untouched.
-We couldn't help but get excited about the idea of something totally different to the usual mainstream beach break.
+As a keen surfer, my husband Matt had heard about Sumbawa years earlier as a fantastic surf destination unspoiled by hordes of tourists and relatively untouched.
+We couldn't help but get excited about the idea of something different to the usual mainstream beach break.

 Getting to this massive, remote island was a journey all in itself.

 It began at the domestic airport in Denpasar, a hive of activity and smiling Indonesian locals on the move.
 If you love to travel, you’ll love the feeling of the airport as it’s straight out of your quirky travel dreams; a melting pot of sounds, sights and smells.
 From here you fly to Lombok, an island in West Nusa Tenggara which is home to some 3.17 million Indonesians.